lyc102/camtips/_posts/2022-01-09-Hdiv-decomposition.md

 $$
 Take $f\in \Delta_j(T)$.
 We have $\boldsymbol u|_f=\boldsymbol u_r^f|_f\in\mathbb{N}^f_r(T)$.
 Hence $(\boldsymbol u_r^f\cdot\boldsymbol n)|_f=(\boldsymbol u\cdot\boldsymbol n)|_f=0$ for any $\boldsymbol n\in\mathbb N_0^f$, which results in $\boldsymbol u_r^f=\boldsymbol 0 $.
 Therefore $\boldsymbol u = \boldsymbol 0 $.

-Once we have proved the map $\tr$​​​ is bijective, we get the bubble decomposition from the decomposition for the vector Lagrange elements.
+Once we have proved the map tr is bijective, we get the bubble decomposition from the decomposition for the vector Lagrange elements.

 ![Hdivdec 19](https://lyc102.github.io/camtips/assets/images/Hdivdec 19.png)